Wyver-Solutions/wyver-solutions/20-services.md

 Every few years, it's a good idea to review how well the technologies you have in place are helping your employees or clients to learn.

-We take a wide view, across your whole technology landscape to assess its effectiveness and provide recommendations for improvement.
+We take a wide view, across your whole technology landscape to assess its current effectiveness and provide recommendations for improvement.

 ### Typical outputs